rapid7/insightconnect-workflows/workflows/InsightIDR_Disable_User_in_Active_Directory/help.md

 # Requirements

-Account credentials for an Active Directory user
+* Account credentials for an Active Directory user
-Admin access to Rapid7 InsightIDR and Rapid7 InsightConnect
+* Admin access to Rapid7 InsightIDR

 # Documentation